NBC Sports Bay Area: Comcast ownership

-On March 22, 2017, Comcast announced that CSN Bay Area would be rebranded NBC Sports Bay Area on April 2, 2017, in a move meant to "better associate the prestigious NBC Sports legacy with the strength of our Comcast Sports Networks' local sports coverage in Northern California."
+On March 22, 2017, Comcast announced that CSN Bay Area would be rebranded as NBC Sports Bay Area on April 2, 2017, in a move meant to "better associate the prestigious NBC Sports legacy with the strength of our Comcast Sports Networks' local sports coverage in Northern California."

-In mid-January 2025, Comcast/Xfinity gave customers less than 24 hours notice that the NBC Sports Bay Area would be moving to a more expensive tier and unless they upgrade, the customers would lose access to Warriors, Giants and Sharks games on NBC Sports Bay Area.
+In mid-January 2025, Xfinity announced that NBC Sports Bay Area and California would be moved from the provider's "Popular" tier to "Ultimate", in a move which faced criticism from fans due to the higher price.
+An Xfinity spokesperson told the San Francisco Chronicle that the majority of the network's viewers were already subscribed to the "Ultimate" tier, and that the change would allow it to reduce prices for "Popular" tier subscribers that are not interested in sports.

 In March 2025, it was announced that NBC Sports Bay Area and the remaining NBC Sports Regional affiliates would be available on Peacock as a Sports add-on.